uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 There must be a commitment to reducing the number of Aboriginal children in care and developing supports to keep families together.
 Child-welfare workers must bring to their work an understanding of Aboriginal culture as well as an understanding of the lasting harms caused by residential schools.

-Call to Action
+#### Call to Action

 1. We call upon the federal, provincial, territorial, and Aboriginal governments to commit to reducing the number of Aboriginal children in care by:

-i.
-Monitoring and assessing neglect investigations.
+    1. Monitoring and assessing neglect investigations.

-ii.
-Providing adequate resources to enable Aboriginal communities and child-welfare organizations to keep Aboriginal families together where it is safe to do so, and to keep children in culturally appropriate environments, regardless of where they reside.
+    2. Providing adequate resources to enable Aboriginal communities and child-welfare organizations to keep Aboriginal families together where it is safe to do so, and to keep children in culturally appropriate environments, regardless of where they reside.

-iii.
-Ensuring that social workers and others who conduct child-welfare investigations are properly educated and trained about the history and impacts of residential schools.
+    3. Ensuring that social workers and others who conduct child-welfare investigations are properly educated and trained about the history and impacts of residential schools.

-iv.
-Ensuring that social workers and others who conduct child-welfare investigations are properly educated and trained about the potential for Aboriginal communities and families to provide more appropriate solutions to family healing.
+    4. Ensuring that social workers and others who conduct child-welfare investigations are properly educated and trained about the potential for Aboriginal communities and families to provide more appropriate solutions to family healing.

-v.
-Requiring that all child-welfare decision makers consider the impact of the residential school experience on children and their caregivers.
+    5. Requiring that all child-welfare decision makers consider the impact of the residential school experience on children and their caregivers.
 Better research and data are also required in order to monitor and develop strategies to reduce the overrepresentation of Aboriginal children in care.

-Call to Action
+#### Call to Action

 2. We call upon the federal government, in collaboration with the provinces and territories, to prepare and publish annual reports on the number of Aboriginal children (First Nations, Inuit, and Métis) who are in care, compared with non-Aboriginal children, as well as the reasons for apprehension, the total spending on preventive and care services by child-welfare agencies, and the effectiveness of various interventions.

-Death and abuse of children in care
+### Death and abuse of children in care

 The child-welfare system apprehends too many Aboriginal children while, at the same time, failing to protect them.
 The Commission heard many stories of mistreatment in foster homes.